fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 Imagine your first Hello World application, when you just started to learn your programming language.
 It probably was deadly simple, written in one file and run from the command line.
 However, when complexity of the problem you solve grows, one file is often not enough.
 You may end up using multiple files, stored chaotically across the folder with your project.
 And when you need to use some third-party dependencies, command for compiling stuff will grow significantly, allowing pesky mistakes spill into it when someone will try to compile your project on different machine.
 You may end up with some `.sh` or `.cmd` files that will contain command that is required to build your project, but these scripts are not guaranteed to work on other OS or even in other folder, and you may end up spending more time fixing shell script for build than writing code.

 This was even more painful in the late 1970s, when C programming language was on the rise.
-Software engineers were managing complex projects with lots of different files, and that files may require special treatment, e.g.generating some code before compilation.
+Software engineers were managing complex projects with lots of different files, and that files may require special treatment, e.g. generating some code before compilation.
 It was quite difficult to keep track of the files that need to be recompiled when changes occur, and  no one wanted to fully recompile whole project when only one file was changed, because it can take ages.
 That inspired Stuart Feldman to create [`make`](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.39.7058), one of the first build automation systems.

 General idea behind `make` was this: gather source code files, together with dependencies and resources, compile them and produce executable file.
 If some files were changed, `make` will recompile only those files and produce new executable.
 These steps can be easily applied not only to the software projects, but for anything that involves files.